8sun/opencart-html-helper/README.md

 ###
 This module from Yii2 Framework is adapted by [Mefistophell Nill](https://github.com/Mefistophell) and [Zoturn](https://github.com/Zoturn) (**8sun Empire**) especially for OpenCart.

 >This module includes another module from Yii2, which we adapted and you can use it separately.
-Link on the module and on is below.
+Link on the module is below.

 >[ArrayHelper](https://github.com/8sun/opencart-array-helper) - provides additional array functionality that you can use in your application.